 7 Symptoms of Sunstroke

 The main sign of sunstroke is a body temperature of 104 F (40 C) or higher.
-The body gets overheated because of prolonged exposure to or physical exertion in high temperatures and raise the body temperature.
+The body gets overheated because of prolonged exposure to or physical exertion in high temperatures and raises the body temperature.
 Out of the main signs of sunstroke, fever or high body temperature is most prominent.
 Due to extreme heat exposure, the body temperature rises.
 By touching the person, one can easily find that he/she has got heatstroke or sunstroke.
 However, fever is a normal problem and mere fever is not a sign of heatstroke.
 You must watch out for the other symptoms listed down.

-There can be lack of sweating despite heat in sunstroke.
+There can be a lack of sweating despite the heat in sunstroke.
 The skin will feel hot but it is dry to touch.
 On the other hand, heatstroke brought due to strenuous exercise makes your skin moist.
 This is another way to dehydrate the body as sweating causes water loss in the body.
 It also causes electrolyte imbalance which makes the situation worse.
 When you sweat profusely in the sun and see other symptoms of sun stroke, you must take necessary measures to control your condition and prevent severe complications.

 In sunstroke, your pulse may significantly increase or decrease.
 This happens because heat places a tremendous burden on your heart to help cool your body.
 If you see any person fainted and drenched in sweat, check the pulses.
 Irregular heartbeat is another sign of heatstroke and rather a signal that something is serious with the person.
 He requires immediate medical attention.
 A drop or increase in heart rate is not good for your health and it may put you at a greater risk of heart issues.